Temporal Bragg Gratings: Broadband Reconfigurable Parametric Amplifiers: Theoretical Implications

 \subsection{Temporal Bragg Grating Architecture}

 A Bragg grating is a periodic structure composed of alternating layers with high (\(n_\text{H}\)) and low (\(n_\text{L}\)) refractive indices, each having an optical thickness of \(\lambda_\text{B}/4\) at the design wavelength \(\lambda_\text{B}\).
 This quarter-wave condition ensures constructive interference of reflections from each interface, creating a photonic stopband centered at the Bragg frequency \(\omega_\text{B} = 2\pi c/\lambda_\text{B}\).
-When the refractive index of the Bragg grating layers is modulated in time, the system transforms from a passive filter into an active, time-variant medium capable of parametric amplification in transmission.
-Consider the temporal Bragg grating in Fig.~\ref{Fig:sch}, where either the high-index or low-index layers experience sinusoidal temporal modulation:
+The temporal Bragg grating in Fig.~\ref{Fig:sch} assumes that either the high-index or low-index layers experience sinusoidal temporal modulation, as